mikechambers/dart-flutter-notes/flutter.md

 ### Expand and Position Containers

-This positions a container anchored on the bottom, with the top container taking all avaliable space:
+This positions a container anchored on the bottom, with the top container taking all available space:

 ```dart
 Column(